 Dependent Variable

-Teachers were asked to read three descriptions of elementary-age students with varying degrees of autism, and answer questions related to whether the student should participate in national, state, and districtwide assessments, and if so, which accommodations the student should receive.
+Teachers were asked to read three descriptions of elementary-age students with varying degrees of autism, and to answer questions related to whether the student should participate in national, state, and districtwide assessments, and if so, which accommodations the student should receive.

 Findings